Davisy/Davisy/README.md

 <h2 align="center">Hello there!
 My name is Davis David. 🤓 <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"></h2>
 <p align="center">I'm a Software Developer, Data Scientist, Tech Content Creator and Zindi Africa Ambassador from Tanzania.
 I have a background in Computer Science.
 I'm passionate about Artificial Intelligence, Machine Learning, Deep Learning and Big Data.
 I'm also the Co-Organizer and Facilitator of Artificial Intelligence (AI) movement in Tanzania by conducting AI meetups, workshops and events with a passion to build a community of Data Scientists in Tanzania to solve our local problems.
 Also, I organized Pythontz and TanzanAi Lab Community and conduct different Machine Learning Hackathons in Tanzania.
-When I'm not developing and building things, you can find me on Youtube learning, writing an article, watching movies and Football and jogging.
-But most of my days are spent working on projects while listening to slow background music./p>
+When I'm not developing and building things, you can find me on Youtube learning, writing  articles, watching movies and Football games and jogging.
+But most of my days are spent working on projects while listening to slow background music.</p>